 - 1. The Company has entered into a credit agreement dated for reference November 4, 2013, as amended and restated July 31, 2015 and November 3, 2016, with HSBC Bank Canada and Canadian Imperial Bank of Commerce as co-lead agents.
 This credit agreement provides for an unsecured and committed \$110 million revolving term credit facility, and an additional \$50 million unsecured non-revolving term loan, both due January 31, 2020.
+On April 6, 2018 the termination date of the revolving term credit facility was extended to April 6, 2022.
 Interest is payable on the loans at floating rates based on the lenders' Canadian prime rate, bankers acceptances, US dollar base rate or US dollar LIBOR rate, plus a margin that varies with the Company's debt to total capitalization ratio.
 The unsecured non-revolving term loan was repaid in full on December 29, 2017. - 2.
 On July 1, 2006, Canfor and Canfor Pulp Limited Partnership (now CPPI) entered into a Partnership Services Agreement (the "Partnership Services Agreement") pursuant to which Canfor provides CPPI with certain specified services.
 The services provided by Canfor include corporate secretarial, financial, internal audit, maintenance, inventory, and purchasing systems, hourly payroll and time entry systems, production tracking systems and software and technology support.
 Canfor does not receive a fee for the provision of these services but receives a reimbursement for its direct and indirect costs and expenses.
-The Partnership Services Agreement is terminable, in whole or in part, at the election of CPPI or Canfor, upon 12 months' written notice. - 3.
-The Company has a Fibre Supply Agreement with Canfor as described under "Fibre Supply Fibre Supply Agreements". - 4.
-The Company has entered into a BCTMP Fibre Agreement with CFP in conjunction with the purchase of the Taylor pulp mill as described under "Fibre Supply Fibre Supply Agreements".
+The Partnership Services Agreement is terminable, in whole or in part, at the election of CPPI or Canfor, upon 12 months' written notice.

+3. The Company has Fibre Supply Agreements with Canfor as described under "Fibre Supply - Fibre Supply Agreements".